crlyw/The-Programmers-Idea-Ebook-Project/Numbers/Fractions/README.md

 #### Accomplishment
-I only use simple Java object to create this small program, the baseic operation for Fraction is add, subtract, multiply or divide, it could be more complex as fraction have many restrictions, but since it is only a small program, I won't care that too much.
+I only use simple Java object to create this small program, the baseic operation for Fraction is add, subtract, multiply or divide, it could be more complex as fractions have many restrictions, but since it is only a small program, I won't care that too much.